AngleProtocol/angle-docs/risks.md

 ## Higher fees or lower than expected returns

 The fees at stake in different places of the protocol may be variable (for instance in the borrowing module the rate may be modified by governance or within the Transmuter the minting and burning fees are dynamic based on the system's exposure to its collateral assets).
-The costs associated with getting or burning agEUR may therefore vary and increase without notice.
+The costs associated with getting or burning EURA may therefore vary and increase without notice.

 Similarly, on Angle Savings contracts, the rate that is paid to stablecoin holders may vary, leading to lower than expected returns.